ipsy-md/docs/docs/cluster/cecile/slurm.md

 If you run `seff` when your job is still ongoing, it will give you an unreliable estimate.

-- **Hunt for information:** In case you are using a standard tool (e.g. library, toolbox) you might find in the documentation some indications about minimal resource requirements, alternatively you could ask a more expert member of your group or other users (on Mattermost) who might have used a similar tool or pipeline.
+- **Hunt for information:** In case you are using a standard tool (e.g. library, toolbox) you might find some indications about minimal resource requirements in the documentation, alternatively you could ask a more expert member of your group or other users (on Mattermost) who might have used a similar tool or pipeline.
 Both these approaches could be good starting estimates for your jobs.
-Online resources like [Neurostars](https://neurostars.org/) might be very helpful as well

 - **Run your computation without slurm:** If possible, run your computation (e.g. analysis, simulation) on your local machine and check the resources usage.
 If you assume that your computation is not particularly heavy you could run it on your `home` on Cecile and check the resource requirements using `htop`.
 Keep in mind that this process, if computationally heavy, might create issues for other users.